Ibexoft/ibex-wallet/README.md

 (UNDER ACTIVE DEVELOPMENT.
 NOT EVEN IN 'BETA')

-Manage your personal finances and family expenses with ease.
+Manage your personal finances, budgets and track your expenses with ease.
+Get AI based suggestions to spend mindfully and save for your better future.
+Get regular updates on your spendings and forecast your expenses for coming months and years.